PromptECO/clariform/CONTRIBUTING.md

 ## START WATCHER

-Start a watcher in the background to recompile the script whenever files are changed:
+Start a watcher to recompile the script whenever files are changed (optionally with `-d` to run in the background):

 ```
-docker-compose up -d watch
+docker-compose up watch
 ```

 Open a dashboard for the watcher from a web browser (if at first you fail, wait and try again):